gorgulucb/odds-and-evens/README.md

-# The Odds and Evens Game
+# Odds and Evens Game
 A simple Odds and Evens game.